 The City of Fontana takes pride in employing over 1,200 exceptional individuals.
 Our employees truly make the City of Fontana a diverse and unique place to work.
 What better way to showcase their passions, talents and stories than with an Employee Spotlight?
-All awardees were nominated by peers.
+All awardees were nominated by co-workers.
 Get to know City employees below.

 It is your lucky day if you are assisted by City of Fontana Development Services Permit Aide Stacy Gonzalez at the front counter.
 Her warm nature and can-do attitude is a breath of fresh air for anyone in her presence.
 Stacy believes every problem has a solution and is eager to help Fontana residents and business owners navigate the Building and Safety Division.